juhasev/sample-ninja-help/edit-panelist-activity.md

 ### ACTIVITY

-Displays all the activity Statues for that individual panelist.
-Each line denotes a dedicated entry in the system.

-The page shows the following and can be sorted by clicking on the appropriate header:
+Displays Activity History for each panelist.

 **ID** - The unique project ID
 **TYPE** - Activity type, e.g Project
 **NAME** - Project Name
-**STATUS** - Project Status, this can be either **invited, quota, opened, started** or **completed**
-**REWARD** - Denotes the number of panelist reward points were given for that activity
+**STATUS** - Activity status, varies among types **REWARD** - # of reward points
-**REVENUE** - Denotes the number of panelist reward points revenue estimated for that project
+**REVENUE** - # of revenue earned
-**COST** - Denotes the cost to the Panel (of a Redemption transaction)
+**COST** - # Cost
-**CREATED** - Shows the date and time stamp for that entry
+**CREATED** - Activity create date and time

+#### Activity history items:

+**Project**

+Indicates different statuses panelists may get when answering to surveys.
+Possible statuses are:

+- opened
+- started
+- duplicate
+- quality
+- security
+- completed
+- quota
+- profile
+- invited
+- reminded

+**Redemption** with statuses

+- processed

+Status is used to indicated panelist's status change.
+Possible statuses are statuses

+- subscribed
+- unsubscribed
+- blacklisted

+**Registration** with statuses

+- completed

+**AccountTransfer** with statuses

+- completed

+**DataVariable**
+Is used with Dynamic Profiling.
+So every entry will create a new activity record.
+Possible statuses:

+- completed

+**ImportBalance**
+Is used if panelist points balance was imported.
+Possible statuses are

+- completed

+**ReferredFriend**

+- invited
+- completed

+**Password**

+Is used if panelist creates or resets a password.
+Possible statuses:

+- create
+- reset